 Now, in 2014 I wrote 6 novels and 2 novellas — just short of a million words, I went from having 1,000 people on my mailing list in January to 15,000 in December, and from selling a few hundred books to selling 10,000 by the end of the year.
 In November I was able to quit my job to write full time, and I now can make 5 figures most months without too much bother.

 So generally it’s all going ridiculously well, and I’ve started to dabble into other things: I’ve put together a course for authors based around Facebook advertising, which is one of the really powerful levers I’ve started to use around Christmas time last year.
 For audiobooks I’ve got a deal with Audible studios, and we’ve even had Hollywood interest for a couple of my books.
 I’m also consulting now for traditional publishers and agents on how they can move into this new space.
 So everything is going as well as it could be, it’s a really exciting time to be writing!

 Well, congratulations!
 And it’s really nice to hear about a “recent” success story, because most of the well-known ones are a bit dated (Hugh Howey, Bella Andre, Barbara Freethy, etc.).
 I know a lot of authors have been feeling a bit disheartened lately, thinking: “all this was possible 4-5 years ago, but not anymore”.
 Your experience proves it still is, but maybe using different marketing tools.
 You mentioned Facebook ads, what do you use them for?

-There are two things I use Facebook ads for: growing my mailing list and driving direct sales.
+There are two things I use Facebook ads for: growing my subscribers and driving direct sales.
 For this first part of the interview, we’re going to focus on the mailing list ads.